About the AAU university library

 The library underwent another decisive change in 1971: one year before, the University for Educational Sciences had been established, with the Study Library becoming the University Library.
 This considerably expanded the university’s range of tasks and resources.
 The relocation to completely new premises on the university campus was the start of a period of rapid growth.
 In 1975, it became the University Library of the University for Educational Sciences, and in 1993 it became the AAU university library.

-In addition to the scientific literature that serves research and teaching purposes, two extensive collections are of special interest: the Joseph Buttinger collection, a private collection with a focus on socialism, sociology, economics and exile literature, and the Karl Popper collection, which was absorbed into the AAU university library collection in 1995.
+In addition to the scientific literature that serves research and teaching purposes, two extensive collections are of special interest: the Joseph Buttinger collection, a private collection with a focus on socialism, sociology, economics and exile literature, and the Karl Popper Archives, which was absorbed into the AAU university library collection in 1995.
 The library also collects all works published in Carinthia.